larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 periodically reported to the IESG, as well as immediately to those against whom those actions take effect.

-To address disrutpive behavior in a timely manner, only moderation actions suspending participation rights for longer than fourteen (14) days shall be reported to the forum to which such an action applies.
+To address disruptive behavior in a timely manner, only moderation actions suspending participation rights for longer than fourteen (14) days shall be reported to the forum to which such an action applies.
 If such an action applies to more than one forum, it should be communicated to